melezhik/cv/README.md

 Working in multiple customers projects as devops and automation engineer.

-Developing and maintaining CICD systems for multiple applications and languages, including mobile development ( cordova ).
+Developing and maintaining CICD systems for multiple applications and languages, including mobile development ( Cordova, Kony ).

-Automation of Azure/Azure Devops using Rest API Powershell, ARM, Terraform and Ansible.
+Automation of Azure/Azure Devops using Rest API, Powershell, ARM, Terraform and Ansible.

 Devops tools development using various scripting languages including Perl, Python, Powershell, Raku and Bash.